robotpilab/robotpilab.github.io/content/post/20-12-02-ICML-best-paper/index.md

 ---
-title: Our Paper "Kinodynamic Rapidly-exploring Random Forest for Rearrangement-Based Nonprehensile Manipulation" accepted by IEEE-RAS ICRA 2023
+title: Our Paper "Kinodynamic Rapidly-exploring Random Forest for Rearrangement-Based Nonprehensile Manipulation" has been accepted by IEEE-RAS ICRA 2023
 date: 2022-12-02
 image:
   focal_point: top